ArcticTechnology/PythonStarterPackage/README.md

 ```
 python3 ./test/test_main.py
 ```
-4. Once finished, delete the PythonStarterPackage.egg-info file and uninstall the package with:
+4. Once finished, delete the pythonstarterpackage.egg-info file and uninstall the package with:
 ```
-pip3 uninstall PythonStarterPackage
+pip3 uninstall pythonstarterpackage
 ```

 Note: It is recommended that you use a virtual environment when testing your package.